Zamiell/stardew-valley/Min-Max_Guide.md

 * Read all of the mail.
 (We need to read Willy's letter in order to be given the Bamboo Pole.)
 * Water.
-* Chop 50 wood, make a Chest.
-(Do not place it down yet.)
 * Save 60 Fiber / all Wood / all Stone / all Coal / all Acorns / all Spring Onions, ship everything else.
   * We need the 60 Fiber for Scarecrows later on.
   * We need the money for a Fiberglass Rod tomorrow.
-* Empty all inventory in the first chest.
+* Empty all inventory in the first chest, take out the chest.
 * Go to Bus Stop, grab foraging items if present.
 * Go to the beach and get the Bamboo Pole, grab foraging items if present.
 * If 3 or more foraging items, go home, ship all foraging items from Bus Stop / Ocean.